 |State||Annual Mean Salary|

 |District of Columbia||$188,050|

-What Tools do Public Relations and Fundraising Managers Use?
+Tools & Technologies Used by Public Relations and Fundraising Managers

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Public Relations and Fundraising Managers: